acoli-repo/AURIS/guidelines/draft/D-discourse-structure/discourse.md

 The anchor represents a condition, i.e., an unrealized situation which, when realized, would lead to the `consequence` described in the utterance.
 As for the logical relation between condition and consequence, the same conditions hold as described above (cf. Bunt & Prasad 2016).
 A diagnostic paraphrase is _under this condition_, possible discourse markers are _then_ and _so_ (which can also be used for temporal and causal relations).

 - (27) *“I’ve heard that there is $40 billion taken in nationwide by boiler rooms every year,” Mr. McClelland says. “**If that’s true [So]**, Orange County has to be at least 10% of that.”* (PDTB2, 1568)

+In AURIS, consequences also includes questions for possible consequences:

+- (28.a) " It 's moving towards us , Watson . "
+- (28.b) *[consequence]* " Is that serious ? " (Doyle, Baskerville)

+#### `cause`

+If the direction of causality is unclear or both directions are equally plausible, annotate `cause` (not `Cause`)

+- (29.a) He dropped on his knees and clapped his ear to the ground .
+- (29.b) **[cause]** "Thank God , I think that I hear him coming ."
+(Doyle, Baskerville)

+Wanting to hear him coming is the reason for clapping his ear to the ground.
+Actually hearing him is the result of clapping his ear to the ground.

 ### 1.7.3 `Negative Condition`